Anantha-Rao12/Anantha-Rao12.github.io/_pages/cv.md

 - My research interests are mainly in the subjects of Quantum Information, Quantum Computing, Data Science, Machine Learning, Computational Modelling and Simulation.
 - I enjoy solving complex problems by using the knowledge and skills from the diverse disciplines of Fundamental and Applied sciences.
 - When not indulged in Academic study or research, I play the Guitar and read books, mainly, science fiction and general nonfiction.
 I am a cricket fanatic have played professional cricket for Bangalore (2014-15) and was the school cricket team captain.
 I also swim, and particularly enjoy outdoor activates.
+I also maintain a large-scale terrace garden in my community.